cfpb/design-system/docs/pages/notifications.md

               <div class="m-notification_content">
                   <div class="h4 m-notification_message">Information alert</div>
                   <p class="m-notification_explanation">
-                      You can also add an explanation to the notification.
+                      You can also add an explanation to the alert.
                   </p>
               </div>
           </div>